 We’re also excited about the creative, hungry new faces we’ve recently brought into Caster to help us capitalize on these opportunities.
 That includes our new account services pros, Anna Meyers and Brittney Darcy.
 They’re a synecdoche for the enthusiasm and ingenuity a fresh perspective can bring, and they’re both looking forward to 2022 with bright anticipation.
 “I’m looking forward to finding creative ways through media outlets to continue Caster’s legacy as a PR leader in the tech world,” says Darcy.
 “Maybe Podcast Fridays?”
 Meyers concurs: “In 2022, I’m most looking forward to continuing to learn and grow with such an awesome and supportive team.”

 I feel the same – about both the Caster crew and our amazing clients.
-Reflecting on 2021, I’m proud to be part of such a resilient and effective team.
+As Caster reflects on 2021, I’m proud to be part of such a resilient and effective team.
 Whatever 2022 brings – yet another whiplash plot twist, or even more of the same – we’ll be ready.
 I’ll happily raise my holiday glass to that!